NSLS-II-BMM/BeamlineManual/manage.rst

 replacing the two-letter element symbol with the element you actually want to measure.
-This command will move the monochromator, put the photon delivery system in the correct mode, run a rocking curve scan, optimize the slit height, and move the reference foil holder to the correct position.
+This command will move the monochromator, put the photon delivery system in the correct mode, move the M2 bender to approximately the correct setting, run a rocking curve scan, optimize the slit height, move the reference foil holder to the correct position (if configured), and select the correct ROI channel (if configured).

 If you want to reproduce this by hand, here is the command sequence: